 In part because of these sometimes serious, even dangerous, side effects, many people do not seek help for their conditions.
 Some people resort to self-medicating with over-the-counter drugs or other means, such as alcohol, which can have adverse health effects.

-Fortunately, an increasing number of people are giving holistic, natural remedies like CBD a try.
+Fortunately, an increasing number of people are giving holistic, natural supplements like CBD a try.
 The Brightfield Group surveyed 5,000 people and found about 60 percent of people who use CBD have taken it for anxiety, while many more use it for pain and arthritis.

 CBD interacts with the body’s endocannabinoid system (ECS), an intricate network of endocannabinoids (neurotransmitters) and receptors.
 The ECS controls an array of functions and processes and is responsible for maintaining balance, or homeostasis, in the body and mind.